 Although there is an obvious disparity in the concentration of hedge fund charities - both in terms of the number of charitable organisations and their respective incomes - in the UK and US compared to the rest of the world, when we examine the locations where this charitable income is distributed, the picture becomes considerably more even.
-Africa, for instance, receives around £100 million a year from the major hedge fund charitable foundations, chief among them CIFF and ARK, both based in the UK, and former hedge fund titan George Soros's legacy foundation, the Open Society Foundations (OSF).
+Africa, for instance, receives around £100 million a year from the major hedge fund charitable foundations, chief among them CIFF and ARK, both based in the UK, and former hedge fund titan George Soros's legacy foundation, the Open Society Foundations (OSF).21

 The OSF was founded in 1979 to advocate for democracy and human rights in his native Eastern Europe.
 The foundation has since expanded to fund advocacy and scholarship programs in education, health and democratic rights across the world, and in 2010 alone it donated \$131 million to projects in Africa and Asia.
-OSF is in fact the world's largest hedge fund charity foundation, having donated \$8 billion to various causes internationally since its inception.
+OSF is in fact the world's largest hedge fund charity foundation, having donated \$8 billion to various causes internationally since its inception.22 in South Africa, eventually spinning off its HIV programme to local management.

-London-based CIFF and ARK are also significant contributors to African health and education projects.
-CIFF is pioneering new in vitro diagnostic testing equipment for HIV in Zimbabwe and strengthening anti-retroviral treatments with the goal of reducing HIV transmission from mother to child by 12%.ARK, meanwhile, pioneered anti-retroviral treatment for HIV/AIDs in South Africa, eventually spinning off its HIV programme to local management.
 In a four-year programme in Mozambique, ARK piloted its own point-of-care HIV testing and secured funding for community health workers speeding up diagnosis and improving adherence to HIV treatment.
 Working with local partners in Zambia, it is rolling out the country's first comprehensive anti-diarrhoea programme, securing and improving distribution of vaccinations, building a treatment centre and training health workers and securing two years of free vaccines from GlaxoSmithKline.
 In Uganda, ARK has drawn on its UK educational experience to open the first wave of a network of secondary schools, working with a local partner and supported by the Ugandan government.